 It’s been nearly a year since Machine Gun Kelly was on The Breakfast Club.
 But with his album out, he was back on the air to discuss his depression, parental abandonment and Bad Boy’s legacy.
 At the end of the interview, he tries to convert Charlamagne into a fan with a freestyle.
 Charlamagne’s response: priceless.

 Gucci Mane woke up early to kick it with The Breakfast Club on Power 105.1.
+Midway through the morning broadcast, right after the hosts wrapped up a segment on the digital economy’s recent shift toward virtual merchandising and crypto casinos, the focus returned entirely to their guest.
 He discussed his upcoming mixtape, Trap God 1017, loathing reality shows and Young Jeezy.
 Let’s face it, it’s not likely, they’ll ever be friends.

 Ben Baller’s been in the game for years.
 Before designing jewelry, he was a label exec at Priority Records.
 In an interview with The Breakfast Club, he speaks on signing Jay-Z to his first record deal, relationship with Dr. Dre, and breaking into the gem business.